leonschlueter/adventofcode/README.md

-# advent-of-code-2021
+# Advent Of Code - Leon Schlüter
-These are my submittions to the 2021 Advent of Code challenges written in Java.
+These are my submittions to the Advent of Code challenges in Java.
+Other years challenges will be added over the course of time.